Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 New advertising formats are emerging,

-e.g. Google Ads within the Overviews
+e.g. Google Ads within the overviews

 or possibly also Sponsored Overviews

-Complex content is presented in
+Complex content is anticipated in AI Overviews

-and is often too generic and simplified
+and often presented in an overly generic and simplified manner.

-Expert decision-makers with a lot of
+Expert decision-makers with high

-conversion potential notice the
+conversion potential notice this

-and click through to the sources
+and click through to the sources.

-Interim conclusion: The restructuring of the SERP opens up new opportunities for B2B SEO to gain more visibility with technically sound, well-structured content.
+Interim Conclusion: The restructuring of the SERP opens up new opportunities for B2B SEO to gain more visibility with technically sound, well-structured content.
 SEA must keep an eye on new advertising formats in order to adapt to the changed search behavior.

-google ai overview impact gsc
+google ai overview auswirkungen gsc

 Challenges